Sarepta shares jump after disappointing test for rival drug

-(Reuters) - Shares of Sarepta Therapeutics Inc (SRPT.O) opened 6.9 percent higher after GlaxoSmithKline Plc (GSK.L) reported disappointing clinical data for a rival therapy to Sarepta’s experimental muscle disorder drug.
+Aug 16 (Reuters) - Shares of Sarepta Therapeutics Inc opened 6.9 percent higher after GlaxoSmithKline Plc reported disappointing clinical data for a rival therapy to Sarepta’s experimental muscle disorder drug.

 Analysts at brokerage house Robert W. Baird said the data may put Sarepta ahead of competition in the race to market the first drug to treat a rare, muscle-wasting disorder called Duchenne Muscular Dystrophy.